PERU CORDILLERA BLANCA HIGH ALTITUDE CLIMBING COURSE

-Travel by private van to the Pastouri Glacier for snow climbing skills.
-(15,000 feet).
-We teach a full snow school on how to properly use an ice axe and crampons and ice axe self arrest as well as proper snow climbing technique.
+Travel by private van to the Pastouri Glacier to participate in a snow climbing skills seminar (15,000 feet).
+We teach a full snow school on how to properly use an ice axe and crampons, including ice axe self arrest and proper snow climbing technique.
 Overnight in Huaraz.

 Travel by private van to the Pastouri Glacier a glacier skills seminar (15,000 feet).
 We will teach all the glacier travel and rope skills you will need on the climbs.
 Overnight in Huaraz.

 We trek mule-supported from Pashpa to the Ishinca hut, a very scenic hike.
 We stay in a clean, comfortable Itailan run hut in the Ishinca Valley (14,435 feet).